A Moebius Syndrome Community Website

-Moebius syndrome is a rare neurological condition that can affect several cranial nerves, particularly those that control the muscles of the face.
-In most cases, the sixth and seventh cranial nerves are missing from birth (congenitally absent).
-The absence of these nerves leads to the characteristic facial paralysis and other symptoms of Moebius syndrome.
+Moebius syndrome is a rare neurological disorder that affects one or more cranial nerves, most often those responsible for controlling facial muscles.
+In the majority of cases, the sixth and seventh cranial nerves are absent from birth (congenitally absent).
+This absence results in the characteristic facial paralysis and other symptoms associated with the condition.

-Moebius Syndrome was named after Dr. Paul Julius Moebius who first reported the condition in 1888.
+The syndrome is named after Dr. Paul Julius Moebius, who first described it in 1888.

-The symptoms of Moebius syndrome depend on which nerves are affected.
-Whatever symptoms a person has will be apparent from birth.
-In most cases, the sixth and seventh cranial nerves are missing, though other cranial nerves may also be affected.
+The presentation of Moebius syndrome varies depending on which cranial nerves are involved.
+Symptoms are present from birth and, while the sixth and seventh cranial nerves are most commonly affected, additional cranial nerves may also be impacted.

 -